KTVX: Sponsored content controversy

-In 2021, the station was tricked into promoting a fake sexual wellness product, "invented" by a team working for late-night political commentary show Last Week Tonight, called the "Venus Veil", which was actually just a blanket; the show's team paid KTVX $2,800 to feature the fake product and an interview with its "creator" as a way to illustrate how stations such as KTVX promote sponsored content without being upfront about the sponsorship, essentially passing off advertising as news.
+In 2021, the station was tricked into promoting a fake sexual wellness product, "invented" by a team working for late-night political commentary show Last Week Tonight with John Oliver, called the "Venus Veil", which was actually just a blanket; the show's team paid KTVX $1,750 to feature the fake product and an interview with its "creator" as a way to illustrate how stations such as KTVX promote sponsored content without being upfront about the sponsorship, essentially passing off advertising as news.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In early 2008, KTVX carried "TheHive TV" on its second digital subchannel, which featured locally produced programs by Salt Lake City area residents and sports.
 The schedule resembled a public access cable channel; however, because the subchannel had to conform to FCC content guidelines, externally produced programs were approved by the station before they were broadcast.
 This service shut down in December 2008 and was replaced in January 2009 by Untamed Sports TV, which KTVX-DT2 served as its flagship station.

 In April 2011, KTVX began carrying TheCoolTV music video network on its 4.2 subchannel.
 KTVX replaced TheCoolTV with MeTV on July 30, 2012.

 On September 1, 2016, KTVX replaced WeatherNation on digital 4.3 with Laff.

 On November 1, 2018, KTVX replaced a standard definition simulcast of KUCW on digital 4.3 with Heroes & Icons on digital 4.4.

 On September 1, 2021, KTVX replaced Laff on digital 4.3 with Rewind TV.

 On November 1, 2022, KTVX replaced Heroes & Icons on digital 4.4 with TheGrio.

+In 2024, KTVX replaced TheGrio with The Nest.
+Later that year, they replaced it with Outlaw.

+On July 29, 2025, KTVX replaced MeTV on digital 4.2 with Antenna TV.